MohamedHashim/Smelly_mars_rover/TECHDEBT.md

 - :x: Must fix as soon as possible
 - :white_check_mark: done

-- Can we make a method to do the string parsing of the position command string
+- line 8: Can we make a method to do the string parsing of the position command string